FuboTV Review: Is it A Good Streaming Service for the Sports Fan?

 As huge football fans, the biggest concern we had when we cut the cord was whether or not we’d be able to watch our favorite college football and NFL games.

-Honestly, football was how DirecTV had roped us into staying an extra year with them; their clever trick to offer us NFL Sunday Ticket for free for a season worked…until we realized that we could watch our teams another way.
+Football was how DirecTV had roped us into staying an extra year under contract.
+They hooked us with NFL Sunday Ticket for free for a season worked.
+We quickly realized that we could watch our teams another way.

 That’s when we decided to cut the cord.
 While it meant breaking our contract, it was worth it.
 Within two months we had made back the $100 or so that it cost to get out from under our expensive cable subscription for good.
 Now we’d never go back.